silen72/BusDashboard/documentation/buttonmatrix/buttonmatrix.md

 ## Improvements for a future version
 - Swap VCC and GND pins on the input connector.
 Alternative: swap VCC and GND on the [shield pcb](../shield/shield.md)
+- The drill holes for the blade terminals need to be a little wider (between 1.30 and 1.35mm).
+Currently the drill holes are 1.2mm wide, as the manufacturer recommends.
+The blade terminals do not align cleanly on the board but stick out a little.
+Measuring the pin on the blade terminals (~1.38mm) indicates that it should still stick to the drill hole for easy soldering when the drill hole is 1.35mm wide.
+Needs some testing...

 ## Disclaimer